 It is notable that the X-H1 has a hotshoe, while the LX10 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 Studio photographers will appreciate that the Fujifilm X-H1 (unlike the LX10) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 So how do things add up?
 Is there a clear favorite between the Fujifilm X-H1 and the Panasonic LX10?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Fujifilm X-H1: